bright-sea/docs/zh/api/configuration-global-name.md

 ---
-title: "API:globalName 属性"
+title: "API: The globalName Property"
-description: Nuxt.js允许您自定义主HTML模板中使用的全局ID以及主Vue实例名称和其他选项。
+description: Nuxt.js lets you customize the global ID used in the main HTML template as well as the main Vue instance name and other options.
 ---

-# globalName 属性
+# The globalName Property

-> Nuxt.js允许您自定义主HTML模板中使用的全局ID以及主Vue实例名称和其他选项。
+> Nuxt.js lets you customize the global ID used in the main HTML template as well as the main Vue instance name and other options.

-- 类型: `String`
+- Type: `String`
-- 默认: `nuxt`
+- Default: `nuxt`

-例子:
+Example:

 `nuxt.config.js`